 - Replaced a stock air filter with a high-flow air filter from car parts store

-- To replace an air filter, I had to order an adapter from AliExpress
+- To replace the air filter, I had to order an adapter from AliExpress

 - Disconnected the governor – thankfully this engine allowed me to disconnect the governor so that the arm spins freely and I didn’t need to cut anything or open the engine up to remove it completely.
 Hopefully this won’t cause any problems.